 The degree of student progress must be based on concrete evidence (See Glossary) demonstrating how well students meet the stated student learning outcomes of given courses or levels.
-Concrete evidence of learning is typified by documentation of multiple forms of assessments.
+Concrete evidence of learning is typified by documentation of multiple forms of assessments, which may be qualitative or quantitative.
 In assessing student progress, the program is expected to use instruments or procedures that meet the norms of good practice as elaborated in second language learning and assessment research, and which are accepted in the language-learning arena.

 Programs may use qualitative and/or quantitative measures (See Glossary) when determining if students have attained stated student learning outcomes, including such indicators as